 The traditional view of the employer/trade union relationship has been one of confrontation.
 However, in most cases employers and union representatives have a constructive relationship.
 Indeed, it is possible to identify several advantages of unionisation from the employers’ point of view:

 In the UK there has been a long term decline in union membership.
 In 2008, only 28% of people in a job in the UK were members of a trade union.
 That percentage is much lower in the private sector where less than one in six employees is in a union.
 Unionisation is much higher in the public sector – at over 50%.

-From the chart, you can see that total trade union membership in the UK has almost halved from its peak of over 13 million in the late 1970’s.
+Trade union membership in the UK has more than halved from its peak of over 13 million in the late 1970’s.